finix-payments/finix-flex-docs-generator/sections/subscription_billing/create_subscription_schedule/response.md

 ```json
 {{create_subscription_schedule_scenario_response}}
 ```

-Subscription plans allow you to perform an action on a merchant on a recurring basis.
+A `Subscription Schedule` allows you to perform an action on a `Merchant` on a recurring basis.

 #### HTTP Request